IT SURE WAS GOOD

 While on vacation, near a beach in the mid-Atlantic couple of years back, I woke up in the middle of the night and went on a 3am wikipedia bender, eventually landing on the entry for the lost colony of Roanoke.
 In case you, like me, somehow missed this bit of US history growing up, the Roanoke Colony was the first go at colonizing North America by Europeans, and it did not go well.
 They had the misfortune of choosing an infertile island to settle, which also happened to be undergoing historic drought conditions.
 After that first winter, the hundred or so inhabitants sent their leader, John White, back to England to try and round up supplies and return with reinforcements.
 It took him a long while – three years – to pull off a return journey.
 When he got back, there was no trace of anyone, including his daughter and grand-daughter, Virginia Dare, the first European born on the North American continent.

 The four songs that make up It Sure Was Good are an emotional reckoning.
-They pass through waves of ambivalence about our politics & culture –newly digital spaces where we where we broadcast mostly successes, and hide away failure & loss.
+They pass through waves of ambivalence about our politics & culture –newly digital spaces where we where we broadcast all our successes, and hide away our failure & loss.